In this tutorial, I will show you how to display Facebook page posts on website using PHP.

 Code Output

-It is important to know where we are going.
-Once we finished the tutorial, we will achieve the output in the video below.
+It is essential to know where we are going.
+Once we finish the tutorial, we will achieve the output in the video below.

 Enjoy the step-by-step tutorial below!